Ketevana/Data-Science-Capstone-Project/README.md

 ![Recommended price_function](images/return_recommended_price.gif)

 Overall this has been an interesting and worthwhile project.
-A full range of regression and classification modelling techniques were employed and the models scored highly on the selected featured of the dataset.
+A full range of regression and classification modelling techniques were employed and the models scored highly on the selected feature of the dataset.
 The next steps for this project would be:
 - Add more detailed features of the date the handbag was made
-- Collect data on retail price of the handbag of certain year, retrain and evaluate the model.
+- Collect data on retail price of the handbag of a certain year, retrain and evaluate the model.
 - Use other techniques such as clustering and network analysis to identify handbag characteristics and features.

 If you found this project interesting and would like to discuss further then please feel free to contact me via Github or [LinkedIn](https://www.linkedin.com/in/dr-ketevana-barabadze/)